LWFlouisa/AdvBaysian/README.md

 Xi      480.02350       Xi      480.02350
 ~~~

 This way you can test out certain modes before creating actual electronic music.
-This is limited to Pentatonic music currently.
+This is limited to Pentamicrotonic music that can't be performed on live instruments.

 ## Other Use Cases
 Eventually you can also apply similar concepts to peaceful use of robotics.